Victorbjay/Circle9/slides.md

 - Use Webpack if you need advanced configuration
 - Use esbuild for raw speed and simplicity

+Happy bundling! 🎉

 # Async & Await in JavaScript

  Introduction to async & await

 ---

 # What are async and await?

-They are tools to handle asynchronous code in JavaScript in a clean, readable way — instead of using callbacks or `.then()` chains with Promises.
+They are tools to handle asynchronous code in JavaScript in a clean, readable way — instead of using callbacks or .then() chains with Promises.

 Think of async/await as a way to write asynchronous code that looks like synchronous code.

 # Key Concepts
 async makes a function return a Promise.

 await pauses the execution of the async function until the Promise resolves.

 ---

 ##  What is Asynchronous Code?

 JavaScript is **single-threaded** — it can only do one thing at a time.